ndgiang02/Robotics-Lab/README.md

 # Robotics-Lab
-Use Matlab controller Robot in CoppeliaSim
+Use Matlab control Robot in CoppeliaSim